aim-rsf/Synthetic-Data/README.md

 <img align="center" width="50%" height="50%" src="illustrations/synthetic_data_dials.png" alt=synthetic_data_dials>

   > There are many dials/levers that a researcher can change when generating a synthetic dataset.
 Some of these are utility, fidelity and privacy risk, defined previously.
 When you change one dial, often another one changes.
 For instance, in general utility and fidelity change together and privacy risk increases with higher fidelity.
 However, not always!
 This is because privacy is dependent on the approach/methodology used to generate the synthetic data.
-Other important dials are the level of resources you have to generate the synthetic data, and how transparent the methodology of generation is (particularly relevant if AI is used).
+Other important dials are the level of resources you have to generate the synthetic data, and how transparent the methodology of generation is (particularly relevant if explainable AI is used).

   </details>